From Sketch to Shape: Designing the First Snappod

 • 3D Modeling: Utilizing advanced software to visualize the pod's structure and aesthetics.

 • Material Selection: Choosing sustainable and durable materials suitable for diverse UK climates.
+We cover our exact choices in detail in Sourcing Smart.

 • Structural Testing: Ensuring stability and resilience through rigorous assessments.